 Besides, there is one more Hunting Reserve in Nepal known as Dhorpatan Hunting Reserve.
 It stretches around 1,325 sq. km.

-All of these protected areas envelop forested land of Nepal.
-They are situated in various altitudes from the low land of Terai to mountains.
+All of these protected areas envelop the forested land of Nepal.
+They are situated at various altitudes from the low land of Terai to the mountains.
 Due to this reason, these places are rich in biodiversity.

 Botanists have identified 1,120 and 5,160 species of nonflowering and flowering plants in Nepal so far.
 Nepal ranks 10th in terms of flowering plant diversity in Asia.

-Similarly, according to zoologist, there are 181 species mammals, more than 900 species of birds, 100 reptiles, 43 species of amphibians and 185 species of fishes.
+Similarly, according to zoologists, there are 181 species of mammals, more than 900 species of birds, 100 reptiles, 43 species of amphibians, and 185 species of fishes.
 It is also reported that there are more than 650 species of butterflies in Nepal.

 All of these queries can be sorted out with us 'Regulus Nepal" once we get connected.

-We, Regulus Nepal have designed different types of jungle safari tour packages which have all the answers of the above queries.
-They are 6 Days of Kathmandu-Nagarkot-Chitwan tour, 2 Nights 3 days Chitwan Jungle Safari tour, & 9 Days of Nepal Wildlife Tour.
+We, Regulus Nepal have designed different types of jungle safari tour packages that have all the answers to the above queries.
+They are

-Among all the above mentioned Nepal Jungle safari Tour the most preferred Jungle Safari Tour package is the 2 nights and 3 days Chitwan Jungle Safari that introduces you with the adventurous jungle activities; elephant back safari, canoeing trip, jungle walk, visit ethnic local people house, culture dance perform by local tribe people, visit sunset point, jeep drive.
+Among all the above-mentioned Nepal Jungle safari Tour the most preferred Jungle Safari Tour package is the 2 nights and 3 days Chitwan Jungle Safari that introduces you to the adventurous jungle activities; elephant back safari, canoeing trip, jungle walk, visiting ethnic local people's house, culture dance performs by local tribe people, visit sunset point, jeep drive.

 On arrival, the camp manager will give you the necessary information about the Park and its Lodge and as well do's and don't.
-Out in the Jungle its better to wear dull or dark clothes, avoid bright color clothing like red-yellow-orange-white and perfumes.
-Hat-walking shoes or boots-trouser is necessary when out in the excursion at the Jungle.
+Out in the Jungle, it's better to wear dull or dark clothes and avoid bright color clothing like red-yellow-orange-white and perfumes.
+Hat-walking shoes or boots-trouser is necessary when out on the excursion at the Jungle.
 Afternoon activities as per the Lodge set programmed for different groups.
-Afternoon program generally elephant briefing & bathing (depending upon the depth and size of the river at different seasons)
+The afternoon program generally elephant briefing & bathing (depending upon the depth and size of the river at different seasons)

-Full day Jungle activities Early, in the morning a knock at the door (wake up call) for your early Jungle activities.
-The morning jungle program will be according to group-wise either Bird watching tour, Elephant Safari or a Jungle walk.
-After the morning program of 1 to 2 hours back to the lodge for breakfast in the main dining hut, the tables are allocated according to different groups and guest wisely.
+Full-day Jungle activities Early, in the morning a knock at the door (wake-up call) for your early Jungle activities.
+The morning jungle program will be group-wise either Bird watching tour, Elephant Safari, or a Jungle walk.
+After the morning program of 1 to 2 hours back to the lodge for breakfast in the main dining hut, the tables are allocated according to different groups and guests wisely.
 A few hours of leisure before the next program as above on Day 1 till evening time.
 Elephant Safari, Jungle walk includes visit to the tower (Machan) visit and Jungle drives.
-After the afternoon jungle activities of 2-3 hours, refreshing hours at leisure, evening program slide show on Chitwan National Park and it's history, flora, and wildlife.
+After the afternoon jungle activities of 2-3 hours, refreshing hours at leisure, the evening program slide show on Chitwan National Park and its history, flora, and wildlife.
 Cultural Tharu Stick Dance.
 Usually, dinner is served at 8 pm.
 The dinner will be a buffet of Nepali dishes or Chinese-Indian dishes.

-Do let us know if you have more queries with Nepal Jungle Safari Tour by writing us at [email protected] or visit us at www.regulusnepal.com.
+Do let us know if you have more queries about Nepal Jungle Safari Tour by writing us at [email protected] or visiting us at www.regulusnepal.com.